waelsaad/Entain-Neds-Level/Readme.txt

 Instructions:
 ------------
-Version 14.2 (14C18) Targeting iOS 16.2.
+Version 15.3 (15E204a) Targeting iOS 16.2.
 I am about to purchase an expensive Apple machine.

-1- Ensure you have SwiftLint Installed on your machine - use brew install swiftlint 2- double click on Neds.xcworkspace
+1- Ensure you have SwiftLint Installed on your machine - use brew install swiftlint.
+2- double click on Neds.xcworkspace
 3- Simply Run the app.